Dandenong Ranges National Park, Melbourne

 Who are we?

-We are a family of four living near Olinda on 5 beautiful acres with a little patch of rainforest in our garden.
+We are a family of four living near Olinda on five beautiful acres with a little patch of rainforest in our garden.

-Living in the Dandenong Ranges is incredible, the sound of the birds, particularly the amazing Lyrebird, the smell of the forest and the many walking tracks, makes this one of the best places to live near Melbourne.
+Living in the Dandenong Ranges is incredible.
+The sound of the birds, particularly the amazing Lyrebird, the smell of the forest and the many walking tracks make this one of the best places to live near Melbourne.

-I am Jane, as the author on Explore The Dandenongs, I’m passionate about sharing local knowledge with others, the best walks and how to get around the Dandenongs.
+I am Jane, the author of Explore The Dandenongs.
+I’m passionate about sharing local knowledge with others, the best walks and how to get around the Dandenongs.

 I hope you enjoy the experience and have many happy hikes!